KILTprotocol/docs/docs/sdk/1-workshop/06-claim.md

 ## Code: create a `Claim`

-In the previous step, you've generated two mnemonics and identities.
+In the previous step, you've generated two mnemonics, DIDs and accounts.
 You'll now need the first mnemonic you've created; it's referred to as `<claimerMnemonic>` in the code snippet below.

-We'll create a claim using the provided CTYPE and the <span class="label-role claimer">claimer</span> identity.
+We'll create a claim using the provided CTYPE and the <span class="label-role claimer">claimer</span> account.
 Paste the following in `claim.js`.
-Make sure to replace the `<claimerMnemonic>`.

 <CodeBlock className="language-ts">
   {Example1}